 This course introduces the use of statistical methods and probability in the analysis and modeling of business problems.
 Cutting-edge software applications coupled with a strong focus on the interpretation of computational results, yields powerful applicability to real-world decision-making.
 Examples are drawn from such settings as supply chain management, pharmaceuticals, health care, market research, quality control, and production.

-Law & Legal Reasoning (2 credits)
+Business Law for Managers (2 credits)

 An overview of business law within the context of law in general.
 Studies the interplay of law, business and society, with an aim to implementing responsible and successful management.
 Managers must develop legal literacy and an appreciation of the role of law in the effective and ethical management of their businesses.
 Students learn how managers can use the law tactically and strategically to create solutions for business objectives without incurring undue legal or business risk.